rht-labs/tech-exercise/docs/1-the-manual-menace/1a-helm-101.md

     ![nordmart-review-ui-pods](./images/1a-2-nordmart-review-ui-pods.png)

     By default, we only have one replica of our application.
-Let's use helm to set this to 5.
+Let's use Helm to set this to 5.

     ```bash#test
     helm upgrade my-nordmart-review stakater/nordmart-review --set nordmartReviewUi.deployment.replicas=5 --namespace ${TENANT_NAME}-test